rauldevilla/api-vault/README.md

 As you can see, the method must to be annotated with `@CredentialsValidator`.
 This annotation only have one optional attribute, `cookieName`.
 This is used when you have one `credentialsBuilder`of the type `com.techandsolve.apivault.web.filter.SecurityCookieTokenCredentialsBuilder` to specify the name of the cookie in the [HttpServletRequest](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html) which contains the value of the authentication token that is going to be validated.

+#### Access Validation Method
+This is the method who give you the control to grant or reject the access to every specific URL resource in your api.
+The Access Validation Method has the following structure:

 ### 2. Filter